rahul-kapgate/amazon-clone/README.md

 Clone the repository to your local machine.
 Open the index.html file in your preferred web browser.
 Explore the Amazon-like webpage layout.

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.

-Feel free to customize this README according to your project's specifics and any additional information you'd like to include.